CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 **That's it.
 You have a basic AngularJS Hello World application.
 Let's try something slightly more advanced.**

 <small>A CDN (Content Delivery Network) ​is a collection of global servers that caches and delivers content such as images, videos and Javascript files.
-By pulling the AngularJS from a remote server we avoid having to store it loacally on our computers.
+By pulling AngularJS from a remote server we avoid having to store it loacally on our computers.
 This technique is good to use during the development process but advised against for production code.</small>

 From: https://www.maxcdn.com/one/visual-glossary/cdn/?utm_source=text